Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States

 As already noted on several occasions, in the case of steady-state initial conditions the mean values of the time-averaged density and current are time-independent, see Eqs.~\eqref{mean_rho},\eqref{mean_j_part2}.
 The correlation and (co)variance results (Eqs.~\eqref{density-density result},\eqref{current-density-result},\eqref{current covariance result} with integral operator \eqref{int_op_simpl}) display a non-trivial temporal behavior dictated by the time integrals $\frac{1}{t}\!\int_0^t\rmd t'\left(1-\frac{t'}{t}\right)$ over two-point densities $P_\z(\z',t')$.

 In Fig.~\ref{fig:towards_LD_and_LDT}a-c we depict this time-dependent behavior for the two-dimensional rotational flow Eq.~\eqref{OUP} for $\x=\y$.
-While the short-time behavior can be obtained by analogy to the short-time expansion in the SM of \cite{AccompanyingLetter}, the long-time behavior shows that $\f C(t),{\rm var}(t)\propto t^{-1}$, as expected from the central limit theorem (and large deviation theory) due to sufficiently many sufficiently uncorrelated visits of the window region.
+The short-time behavior can be obtained by analogy to the short-time expansion in the SM of \cite{AccompanyingLetter}.
+Note that the short-time limit of fluctuations of time-integrated currents recently attracted much attention in the context of inference of dissipation, since in this limit the thermodynamic uncertainty relation becomes sharp \cite{Supriya,Otsubo2020PRE}.
+The long-time behavior shows that $\f C(t),{\rm var}(t)\propto t^{-1}$, as expected from the central limit theorem (and large deviation theory) due to sufficiently many sufficiently uncorrelated visits of the window region.
 Accordingly, a serious problem is encountered in dimensions $\ge 2$ in the limit $h\to 0$ because diffusive trajectories do not hit points (for a detailed discussion see \cite{AccompanyingLetter}).

 The limit of $t\f C(t),\, t{\rm var}(t)$ for large $t$ can be obtained as follows.
 We have $\int_{t'}^\infty\rmd t''[P_\y(\x,t'')-\ps(\x)]\to 0$ for $t'\to\infty$ since $P_\y(\x,t')\overset{t'\to\infty}\longrightarrow\ps(\x)$ and $\bj_\x P_\y(\x,t')\overset{t'\to\infty}\longrightarrow\js(\x)$ with exponentially decaying deviations.
 This implies that for large $t$, we can replace $\frac{1}{t}\int_0^t\rmd t'\left (1-\frac{t'}{t}\right )$ by $\frac{1}{t}\int_0^\infty\rmd t'$ in the integral operator \eqref{int_op_simpl}.
 This replacement of integrals and the scaling are also confirmed by a spectral expansion (see e.g.\ \cite{Lapolla2020PRR} for spectral-theoretic results for the empirical density).